Ornate Nerite Shell

 Ornate Nerite Shell, Nerita scabricosta.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 2.1 cm (0.8 inches) x 1.6 cm (0.6 inches).

-The Ornate Nerite, Nerita scabricosta (Lamarck, 1822), is a gastropod mollusk is a member of the Neritidae Family of Nerites, that is also known as the Rough-ribbed Nerite.
-Their shells are solid and rounded with four whorls, with a sharply pointed apex and an exterior with sculpting consisting of numerous, rough, rounded, ribs that run along the whorls and a large aperture with a toothed outer lip and a wide toothed inner lip.
-The exterior of the shell is dark gray, with varying amounts of white specs or blotches; the interior is white, with varying amounts of yellow to tan blotching and the outer lip of the aperture has a black band.
+Description: Ornate Nerite shells are solid and consist of four rounded whorls, with a low apex.
+The exterior is sculpted with numerous, rough, rounded, ribs that run along the whorls.
+The aperture is large and has a toothed outer lip and a wide toothed inner lip.
+The exterior of the shell is dark gray, with varying amounts of white specs or blotches.
+The interior is white, with varying amounts of yellow to tan blotching.
+The outer lip of the aperture has a black band.
 Ornate Nerites reach a maximum of 5.1 cm (2.0 inches) of length and 3.9 cm (1.5 inches) in length.